markgw/uh-nlp19/docs/day2/index.md

 The goal of this exercise is to experiment with different NLP tools, know what they offer and compare them.
 The tools that you will use in this exercise are:

 * NLTK (Using the code you implemented.)
 * spaCy (Using the code above.
-Additionally, you can use [https://explosion.ai/demos/displacy](https://explosion.ai/demos/displacy) to visualize the parsed dependencies.)
+Alternatively, you can use [https://explosion.ai/demos/displacy](https://explosion.ai/demos/displacy) to visualize the parsed dependencies. *Uncheck the merge options.*)
 * Stanford CoreNLP (Using [https://corenlp.run/](https://corenlp.run/))